rajeevzar/bisector_modelling_CITAU/README.md

 ## Overview

 The primary goal of the code is to show that a Doppler shift is required to reproduce the observed bisector-RV plane, confirming the influence of an orbiting planet.
 The simulation models the combined effects of a star’s surface hot spot and a planet on the observed CCF profile.
+In the case of only a hot-spot modulation and no doppler shift (see video: ccfs_bisector_static.mp4), the bisector plane is not modelled accurately.

 ## Features